jafingerhut/core.btree-vector/doc/intro.md

 (I8) All internal nodes that are not on the right fringe have exactly
      B children, as do all array nodes.

-(I9) Internal nodes on the right fringe (except the one array node on
+(I9) Except for the one array node on the right fringe, all internal
-     the right fringe) must have at least one child, but are allowed to have less than B children.
+     nodes on the right fringe must have at least one child.
+They are allowed to have less than B children.

 The tail array serves several purposes: